ipfs/specs/http-gateways/REDIRECTS_FILE.md

 # Evaluation

-## Subdomain Gateways
+## Subdomain or DNSLink Gateways

-Rules MUST only be evaluated when hosted from a Subdomain Gateway, so that we have Same-Origin isolation.
+Rules MUST only be evaluated when hosted on a Subdomain or DNSLink Gateway, so that we have [Same-Origin](https://en.wikipedia.org/wiki/Same-origin_policy) isolation.

 ## Order